RikaIljina/PortfolioProject4/README.md

 ### Fixed bugs
+During development, I encountered several bugs that I was largely able to fix on the spot.
+Some of the more prominent ones were:

 - admin slug, created new ModelForm with clean() method and linked it as form to admin
 - force-show user/tag section instead of using proper bootstrap call
 - couldn't save form without ```enctype="multipart/form-data"```